1982 World's Fair: Background and construction

 The fair would prompt investment into minority-owned businesses.
 Civil rights activist Avon Rollins, who served as an executive for the TVA, would ask for a significant portion of the fair proceeds go to Knoxville's African-American community.
 The fair's iconic red flame-logo apparel was contracted to be produced by Upfront America, a black-owned business.
 Upfront America would go on to sell more than 500,000 expo shirts.
 Leading up to the fair, the KIEE committee faced competition in recruiting larger corporate sponsors due to the development of EPCOT Center at the Walt Disney World resort, a permanent scientific-focused amusement park.

 Most of the KIEE's financial support came from the United States federal government which provided an estimated $44 million in funding.
 The Tennessee state government provided $3 million, and the Knoxville municipal government approved a nearly $12 million bond.
 Jake Butcher, through his companies, gave approximately $25 million.
 An additional $224 million in federal and state funding was utilized by the Tennessee Department of Transportation and the Federal Highway Administration to improve the transportation infrastructure system surrounding Knoxville in preparation for the fair.
 These improvements included completion of the Interstate 640 semi-beltway and improvements to the infamous "Malfunction Junction" of then I-75 (now I-275) and I-40 north of the fair site.

+The firm of Bruce McCarty designed the master plan for Fair.

 Located along the Second Creek watershed between downtown Knoxville and the University of Tennessee campus, the roughly 70-acre disused Louisville and Nashville Railroad (L&N) railyard was selected as the site for development of the exposition.
 The railyard would be demolished to make way for the nation-representing pavilions and exhibits, the Tennessee Amphitheater, and the Sunsphere.
 The L&N station, however, would be redeveloped into a restaurant and office space.
 Acreage located south of the railyard site near the University of Tennessee campus would be home to the exposition's midway, which included the Great Wheel, the tallest Ferris wheel in the world at the time.
 A gondola system was developed to provide rapid connections to the exhibit and midway areas of the fairgrounds.
 For the design of the Sunsphere, the KIEE recruited Knoxville-based architectural firm Community Techtonics, which was known in the region for its design of the Clingmans Dome Observation Tower in the Great Smoky Mountains National Park and the "SkyMart" elevated-sidewalk system in downtown Morristown, nearly 50 miles east of Knoxville.
 Construction would break ground in 1980.